-Chimney breasts and fireplaces Visually inspected.
-No testing of the flues or fittings was carried out.
-There is an open fireplace located in the living room.
-Fireplaces throughout the remainder of the property have been removed, sealed and are unvented.
 Internal decorations Visually inspected.
 The ceilings and walls are painted and papered.
-The shower room walls are clad with timber panels.
-Some of the ceilings have a textured finish.
-The internal joinery is painted.
-The kitchen and bathroom are finished with tiles.
-0 " Cellars None.
-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+The internal joinery is painted and finished with a decorative stain.
+Cellars None Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains electricity is installed.
-The meter and consumer unit are located in the hallway.
-The system appears to be of a 13 amp type and design.
-The switch and socket outlets are plastic and the wiring is sheathed with PVC, where visible.
+A mains supply of electricity is connected with power points situated throughout the property.
+The consumer unit and meter are located in the hall.
+Wiring, where visible, is sheathed in plastic.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Gas is supplied from the mains.
-The meter is located in the kitchen cupboard.
-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
-No tests whatsoever were carried out to the system or appliances.
+A mains supply of gas is connected.
+Water, plumbing and bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 Water is supplied from the mains.
-The shower room contains a shower cubicle, wash hand basin and w.c.
 The visible pipework is a mixture of copper and plastic.
+The shower room contains a three piece suite consisting of a shower enclosure, wash hand basin and WC.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-The property is centrally heated by means of a gas fired system, comprising a combination boiler located in the kitchen cupboard.
-Heating to the rooms is provided by water filled radiators.
+The property is centrally heated by means of a gas fired system, comprising a combination boiler located in the kitchen.
+Heating is provided by water filled radiators.
 The system is of a type designed to provide instantaneous hot water upon demand.

 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
 Mains drainage is understood to be connected.

-Fire, smoke and burglar alarms Visually inspected.
+Fire, smoke and burglar alarms The, showe and burgian diarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
-Smoke/heat detectors are installed.
-Scottish government regulations come into effect in February 2022 which will require each property to have linked smoke and heat detectors and if gas/carbon burning appliances are present then a carbon monoxide alarm fitted.
+The property has smoke detection installed.
+Carbon monoxide alarms have been installed.
+Scottish Government regulations come into effect in February 2022 requiring each property to have linked smoke and heat detectors and, if gas / carbon burning appliances are present, a carbon monoxide alarm fitted.
+Upgrading may be required to comply with these regulations.
 Purchasers should satisfy themselves with regards to compliance.